 3. Minimize + Declutter With Massive Intent

 If you’re still living in the home you’re trying to sell, this can be tricky, especially if you have kids or pets.
 But it can and must be done.
 The truth is, very few potential buyers will enjoy your unique personal touches the way you do.
 Why?
 Because they want a blank canvas.
 They want to envision themselves living there.
 It’s time to call upon your home storage skills to make this possible.

 Start by storing away personal memorabilia like photobooks and music collections.

 Do this in each room.
 Your end game here is to show each room in your home exactly as it was intended to be used.

-Think of it like, “if HGTV was doing a feature at my house tomorrow, how would I want the intention of each room to come across?”
+Think of it like, “if HGTV was doing a feature at my home tomorrow, how would I want the intention of each room to come across?”
 Granted this may be a little far-fetched, but it’s fun to dream, right?
-So focus not only on the overall theme of your home, but also the micro themes that comprise each room within your home.
+So focus not only on the overall theme of your home but also on the micro themes that comprise each room within your home.

 In the all-important kitchen, stash away free-hanging towels, potholders, and smaller appliances like crockpots, electric can openers, and bullet blenders.
 Don’t stop there.
 Pack away hanging pots, pans, and skillets as well.